CHILD SUPPORT

 - Suspending professional and occupational licenses

 In addition to these measures, official charges of contempt can be made against non-paying parents.
-Non-payment of a child support order can even lead to jail time.
+Non-payment of a support order can even lead to jail time.

-If you find yourself unable to pay a child support order, do not stop paying completely.
+If you find yourself unable to pay a support order, do not stop paying completely.
 Any payments made will help establish good faith with the court and may aid in any attempts to request a support modification.

 What is Imputed Income in Child Support, and How Can It Affect the Amount of Child Support Due?

-In these cases of deliberate wage reductions, the court can take earning potential into consideration rather than the actual income to determine the amount of child support due.
+In these cases of deliberate wage reductions, the court can take earning potential into consideration rather than the actual income to determine the amount of support due.
 If approved by the court, the imputed income rate will be enforced by all applicable laws.

-Consult With a Knowledgeable Denver Child Support Attorney
+Consult With a Knowledgeable Child Support Attorney

-- Resolving cases outside of court by using cooperative law techniques and mediation to encourage joint problem solving between separated parents
+- Resolving cases outside of court by using cooperative law techniques and mediation to encourage joint problem-solving between separated parents

 - Calculating and obtaining child support on the parent’s behalf